mmedinabet/Use-the-NIST-Cybersecurity-Framework-to-respond-to-a-security-incident/README.md

 The company’s cybersecurity team then investigated the security event.
 They found that a malicious actor had sent a flood of ICMP pings into the company’s network through an unconfigured firewall.
 This vulnerability allowed the malicious attacker to overwhelm the company’s network through a distributed denial of service (DDoS) attack.

-To address this security event, the network security team implemented:
+<h2> To address this security event, the network security team implemented:</h2>

 - <b>A new firewall rule to limit the rate of incoming ICMP packets</b>
 - <b> Source IP address verification on the firewall to check for spoofed IP addresses on incoming ICMP packets</b>